| Unit Name | Total |

 Q.88 The famous short poem “Elegy on the Death of a Mad Dog” appears in which one of the following Eighteenth Century novels?

-Q.89 Arrange the following works in the chronological sequence of their year of publication:
+Q.89 Arrange the following works in the chronological order of their year of publication:

 B. Thomas Browne’s The Anatomy of Melancholy